 I am a graduate of two universities: L'Institut Catholique de Paris, France and San Francisco State University.
 I received my Bachelor of Science in International Relations with a focus in French and English as a Second Language.
 I speak French fluently and I am ESL certified.
 My last year of college, I traveled to France to teach ESL to French High School students in a vocational school.
 My time with those students would change the course of my future.
 Since graduation, I have been lucky enough to tutor children from various socio-economic backgrounds.
 I tutored for an organization where homeless children and families can find reliable and qualified tutors.
 I have worked as a full time, private care giver and tutor for two families with homeschooled children and serious medical handicaps.
 I have tutored French and English for a language company well known internationally for its complete immersion approach to languages.
 I have also worked as a translator for a French Travel Agency and language interpreter for a French day care in San Francisco.
 While I can tutor many different subjects, I am most passionate about the languages.
 I speak French fluently, am ESL certified, and I have proficient knowledge of the German Language.
 I am also a Political Science, Geography, and History buff and love to share this knowledge with my students!
 I find that the best approach to tutoring is getting to know my students and learning what his or her passions are.
 I love tailoring my lessons to help appeal to the interests of my students.
 I want my students to walk away from our sessions feeling empowered with the tools and knowledge that will help them overcome any academic obstacle they may be facing.
 Some fun facts about myself: I have been acting since I was a kid and recently performed with Shakespeare & Company in Massachusetts.
 I love the performing arts, dance, singing, movement, and even martial arts!

-San Francisco State University - BS, International Relations
+Undergraduate Degree: San Francisco State University - Bachelor of Science, International Relations

 10th Grade Reading